trust-mfn-berlin/animals-as-objects/vault/material.face-to-face-with-zoo-animals.md

 [^3]: Zukowsky, Hildegard.
 “Löwenprinzchen.” _CHITuMW_, no. 6, 1 (1926): 132-134, quoted in: Klothmann, Nastasja. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945._ Bielefeld: transcript, 2015: 291.

-[^4]: The zoo itself would not have had nearly enough animals to supply the children's zoo.
+[^4]: The zoo itself would not have had nearly enough animals to supply the children’s zoo.
 The zoo shared the earnings with the animal dealer.

 [^5]: L. Ruhe to Berlin Zoo, 03.02.1931, AZGB O 3/2/1.